Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Experimental Results

-for reference models.
-Training batch size is set to be 100.
-To keep in line with prior works, we report $l_1$, $l_2$ loss and the PSNR index on our test set for evaluating performance.
-Images are numerically converted into the floating-point format and scaled to $[-1, 1]$ for calculating these metrics.
-We cut the learning rate by $10\times$ every 100 epochs due to no improvement observed on the validation set.
-The reference inpainting model is trained to fill square holes as large as $32\times32$ (\ie, $s=32$).
-After training for 250 epochs, the references reach plateau and we achieve PSNRs of 24.45dB and 26.78dB on CelebA, for inpainting with size $s=32$ and interpolation when 75\% pixels are removed, respectively
+for obtaining reference models.
+Training batch size was set to be 100.
+To keep in line with prior work, we report $l_1$, $l_2$ loss and the PSNR index on our test set for evaluating performance.
+Images were numerically converted into the floating-point format and scaled to $[-1, 1]$ for calculating these values for evaluation.
+We cut the learning rate by $10\times$ every 100 epochs due to no improvement observed on the held-out validation set.
+The reference inpainting model was trained to fill square holes with a spatial size of $32\times32$ (i.e., $s=32$), and the reference interpolation model was trained to restore images on which 75\% of the pixels were removed (i.e., $r=75\%$).
+After training for 250 epochs, these reference models reached plateau and we achieves a PSNR of 24.45dB and 26.78dB on CelebA, for inpainting with size $s=32$ and interpolation with $r=75\%$, respectively.

-\paragraph{Main results.} Despite the decent results on a presumed fixed degradation setting, reference models fail when evaluated on other inpainting size or interpolation percentage that is not specifically trained, but might be technically easier.
-For example, a PSNR of only 16.09dB is obtained when we moderately adjust the inpainting size $s$ to $20$.
-If the location constraint is further relaxed, it degrades to 15.97dB which is by no means satisfactory in practice.
-Detailed quantitative results can be found in Table~\ref{tab:celeba_ii} and~\ref{tab:celeba_it}~\footnote{For results on SUN397, please refer to our supplementary material.}.
-This problem has been comprehensively studies in~\cite{Gao2017}, so we follow their experimental settings and let $s$ and $r$ vary in $\{1,\ldots,30\}$ and $[0\%,75\%]$, respectively.
-We let the inpainting regions shift randomly in a range of $[-10,10]$ pixels around the centroid of images where most meaningful content exists.~\footnote{Note that as one of the few effective methods, our DL-Net generalizes also to irregular holes, we choose the above settings mostly to make fair comparisons with previous works~\cite{Gao2017, Kendall2018}}
+\textbf{Main results.} Despite the decent results on a presumed and fixed degradation setting, the obtained reference models failed when evaluated on other inpainting and interpolation settings that were not specifically trained in, and might be technically easier.
+For example, a PSNR of only 15.62dB was achieved when we moderately adjusted the test inpainting size $s$ to $20$.
+When the location constraint was further relaxed, it degraded to 15.38dB, which is by no means satisfactory in practice.
+Detailed quantitative results can be found in Table~\ref{tab:celeba_ii} and~\ref{tab:celeba_it}~\footnote{For results on SUN397, please see Table~\ref{tab:sun397_ii} and~\ref{tab:sun397_it}.}.
+This problem has been comprehensively studies in~\cite{Gao2017}, so we followed their experimental settings and let $s$ and $r$ vary in $\{1,\ldots,30\}$ and $[0\%,75\%]$, respectively.
+We let the inpainting regions shift randomly in a range of $[-10,10]$ pixels around the centroid of images where most meaningful content exists.~\footnote{Note that as one of the few effective methods, our DL-Net generalizes also to irregular holes, we choose the above settings mostly to make fair comparisons with previous work~\cite{Gao2017, Kendall2018}.}